gofore/aws-emr/presentation/README.md

 ## JSONify all the things!

-- Wrote scripts to parse, munge and upload data
+- Wrote scripts to parse XML, munge and upload JSON data
-- Concatenated data into bigger files, calculated some extra data, and converted it into JSON.
+- Concatenated data into one-month files (180-540MB each)
+- In the concatenated file, each line is a valid JSON object.
+Mapper processes one line, one object at a time.
+- Munging XML worth of 6.5 years takes 8.5 hours on a single t2.medium instance.
 Size reduced to 60% of the original XML.
-- First munged 1-day files (10-20MB each) and later 1-month files (180-540MB each)
-- Munging XML worth of 6.5 years takes 8.5 hours on a single t2.medium instance

 --